CFP Board Investigations and Disciplinary Hearings Attorney in Manhattan

 Law Offices Of David S. Rich - Employment lawyer

-Text Us: (347) 389-7755
+Text Us: (845) 641-3058

 CFP Board Investigations and Disciplinary Hearings Lawyer, Manhattan & New Jersey

-The Law Offices of David S. Rich, LLC represents brokers, financial advisors, and other certified financial planners (collectively, “CFP professionals”) in all stages of the process: (1) drafting the required, signed statements in response to the allegations; (2) researching the CFP Board’s Sanction Guidelines and published decisions of the CFP Board’s Disciplinary and Ethics Commission (the “Disciplinary and Ethics Commission”) to develop legal defenses and to identify mitigating circumstances; (3) negotiating settlements through Offers of Settlement; (4) answering disciplinary complaints; (5) making pre-hearing motions; and (6) litigating CFP Board disciplinary hearings.
+Law Offices of David S. Rich represents brokers, financial advisors, and other certified financial planners (“CFP® professionals”) in all stages of the process: (1) drafting the required, signed statements in response to the allegations; (2) researching the CFP Board’s Sanction Guidelines and published decisions of the CFP Board’s Disciplinary and Ethics Commission to develop legal defenses and to identify mitigating circumstances; (3) negotiating settlements through Offers of Settlement; (4) answering disciplinary complaints; (5) making pre-hearing motions; and (6) litigating CFP Board disciplinary hearings.

 How CFP Board Notices of Investigation Arise

-A CFP Board staff attorney prepares and sends, to the broker, financial advisor, or another certified financial planner, a notice of investigation stating that the CFP Board is investigating the CFP professional and stating the general nature of the allegations made against the professional.
+A CFP Board staff attorney prepares and sends, to the broker, financial advisor, or another certified financial planner, a notice of investigation stating that the CFP Board is investigating the CFP® professional and stating the general nature of the allegations made against the professional.

-The CFP Board’s notice of investigation asks the broker, advisor, or another certified financial planner to provide a signed, written statement about potential violations of the CFP Board’s Code of Ethics and Professional Responsibility (the “Code of Ethics”) or the CFP Board’s Rules of Conduct (the “Rules of Conduct”), possible failures to comply with the CFP Board’s Financial Planning Practice Standards (the “Practice Standards”), potential violations of securities laws or rules or criminal laws, or other possible professional misconduct.
+The CFP Board’s notice of investigation asks the broker, advisor, or other certified financial planner to provide a signed, written statement about potential violations of the CFP Board’s Code of Ethics and Professional Responsibility or the CFP Board’s Rules of Conduct, possible failures to comply with the CFP Board’s Financial Planning Practice Standards, potential violations of securities laws or rules or criminal laws, or other possible professional misconduct.

-Further, the CFP Board’s inquiry letter typically asks the CFP professional to answer a list of particular questions and to provide copies of all correspondence or memoranda referring to the matter.
+Further, the CFP Board’s inquiry letter typically asks the CFP® professional to answer a list of particular questions and to provide copies of all correspondence or memoranda referring to the matter.

-The CFP Board makes these requests under Rule 6.2 of the CFP Board’s Disciplinary Rules and Procedures (the “Disciplinary Rules”), which requires certified financial planners to provide information and records.
+The CFP Board makes these requests under Rule 6.2 of the CFP Board’s Disciplinary Rules and Procedures, which requires certified financial planners to provide information and records.

 Flouting the CFP Board’s requests for information or books and records results in a significant penalty, such as a private written censure.
 Further, failure to provide the information requested by the CFP Board may give rise to an adverse inference concerning the alleged misconduct.
 So, too, disregarding the CFP Board’s requests for information or records will result in a referral of the matter to the Disciplinary and Ethics Commission for further action.

-Circumstances In Which the CFP Board Issues Notices of Investigation
+Circumstances in Which the CFP Board Issues Notices of Investigation

 The CFP Board issues notices of investigation in various circumstances.
 Three common scenarios are:

-• Form U-5s.
-Form U-5 (Uniform Termination Notice for Securities Industry Registration) is a document that brokerage firms must complete and file with securities regulators to report the cessation of a broker’s employment.
-On Form U-5, the brokerage firm must set forth the reason for the broker’s termination and whether the broker voluntarily left, was permitted to resign, or was fired.
+• Form U-5 (Uniform Termination Notice for Securities Industry Registration): A document that brokerage firms must complete and file with securities regulators to report the cessation of a broker’s employment.
+On the Form U-5, the brokerage firm must set forth the reason for the broker’s termination and whether the broker voluntarily left, was permitted to resign, or was fired.
 When the brokerage firm alleges on the Form U-5 that a broker who holds CFP certification quit, was fired, or was permitted to resign after being accused of (1) violating investment-related statutes, regulations, rules, or industry standards of conduct, (2) fraud or wrongful taking of property, or (3) failure to supervise, the CFP Board may dispatch a notice of investigation to the broker asking for a signed, written statement replying to the firm’s allegations.

 • Customer Arbitrations and Regulatory Actions.
-Customer arbitrations are before the Financial Industry Regulatory Authority, Inc. (“FINRA”) between investors, brokers, or brokerage firms.
+Customer arbitrations are before the Financial Industry Regulatory Authority (“FINRA”) between investors, brokers, or brokerage firms.
 In a customer arbitration, the investor may allege that his broker and/or his brokerage firm converted the customer’s monies, engaged in churning, made unsuitable investments, committed fraud, made misrepresentations, engaged in unauthorized trading, failed to execute the customer’s orders, or perpetrated other misconduct.
 When a broker with CFP certification is named as a respondent in a customer arbitration, the CFP board may issue a notice of investigation to the broker.

 • Grievances.
-When an individual customer or client of a CFP professional, who believes they have been the victim of professional misconduct, submits, to the CFP Board, a written complaint against the CFP professional, the CFP Board will issue a notice of investigation to the professional.
+When an individual customer or client of a CFP® professional, who believes they have been the victim of professional misconduct, submits, to the CFP Board, a written complaint against the CFP® professional, the CFP Board will issue a notice of investigation to the professional.

 Informal Disciplinary Actions